o1-labs/docs2/docs/intro.md

 - [Learn about Mina](/about-mina/overview) - Dive into how Mina works and the technology behind it
 - [Use Mina](/using-mina/install-wallet) - Install a wallet and send MINA
 - [Operate a node](/node-operators/overview) - Learn how to install a node and begin staking
-- [Develop the protocol](/node-operators/Developer-References/mina-node-cli-reference) - Get involved in the development of the core Mina protocols
+- [Develop the protocol](/node-operators/Developer-References/mina-node-cli-reference) - Get involved in the development of the core Mina protocols (we can link to subsections)